 Three models stood out for me because I mostly comb beaches.

-- Minelab Equinox 600 Multi-IQ (Links to Amazon for reviews and current pricing)
+- Minelab Equinox 600 Multi-IQ (link to Kellyco)

 |Metal Detector Model||Headphones / Pin Pointer Included||Extra Notable Accessories|